Accuracy and resource advantages of quantum eigenvalue estimation with non-Hermitian transcorrelated electronic Hamiltonians: Numerical results

 \subsection{Energy error}

 The TC Hamiltonian is non-Hermitian and includes more terms than its non-TC counterpart in the same basis, so it is natural to expect the energy estimation to be more expensive.
-However, since the TC Hamiltonian incorporates the Jastrow factor, its ground state energy should in principle approximate the exact one more accurately.
-In this subsection, we compare the energy errors for simple Hamiltonians to establish what basis in the non-TC picture corresponds to the minimal basis in the TC picture, accuracy-wise.
+However, since the TC Hamiltonian incorporates the Jastrow factor, its ground state energy should in principle approximate the complete basis set limit more accurately.
+In this subsection, we compare the energy errors for second-row atoms obtained with the TC Hamiltonian in the minimal basis against those obtained with the non-TC Hamiltonian in larger basis sets.
+We use the experimental energies from Ref.~\cite{chakravortyGroundstate1993} as the complete basis set (CBS) limit energies.
+The FCI energies in the STO-6G and cc-pVDZ bases, as well as the FCI energy in the cc-pVQZ basis for Li, are calculated using PySCF~\cite{sunRecent2020}.
+The energies in the cc-pVTZ basis are taken from Ref.~\cite{schraivogelTranscorrelated2021}.
+The estimate of the FCI energy for Be in the cc-pVQZ basis was taken from the DARPA Quantum Benchmarking dataset~\cite{DarpaQB}, where it was calculated using the density matrix renormalization group (DMRG) and selected heat-bath CI (SHCI) methods.

-For this purpose, we compute the FCI energies for Li and Be atoms.
-For Li, we used PySCF to construct the Hamiltonians and calculate the non-TC FCI energies in the cc-pVXZ bases for $\mathrm{X=D, T, Q}$.

-For the TC case, the Hailtonians for were obtained using CASINO~\cite{needsVariational2020} and the TCHInt library.
-We used the Drummond-Towler-Needs form of the Jastrow factor~\cite{drummondJastrow2004}, which was optimized using the variational Monte Carlo algorithm with $10^7$ samples.
-We then used exact diagonalization to find the ground state energy.
-Since the usage of variational Monte Carlo entails randomness in the resulting Jastrow factor and consequently the TC Hamiltonian, we ran 5 independent trials.
-Over these trials, the standard deviation of the ground state energy was 1 mHa.
+For the TC case, the Hamiltonians were obtained using CASINO~\cite{needsVariational2020} and the TCHInt library~\cite{cohenSimilarity2019}.
+We used the Drummond--Towler--Needs form of the Jastrow factor~\cite{drummondJastrow2004}.
+The electron-nuclear cusp was corrected using the cusp correction scheme of Refs.~\cite{maScheme2005} and~\cite{hauptOptimizing2023}.

-We used the same procedure for Be, except that the energy for the cc-pVQZ basis was taken from the DARPA Quantum Benchmarking dataset~\cite{DarpaQB}, where it was calculated using the density matrix renormalization group (DMRG) method.
-For the TC Hamiltonian of Be, the standard deviation of the ground state energy over 5 realizations of variational Monte Carlo was approximately 4 mHa.

-The results are shown in Table~\ref{tab:energies}.
-As a reference, we use the experimental energy from Ref.~\cite{chakravortyGroundstate1993}.
-For these examples, even with the uncertainty coming from the Jastrow factor optimization, the TC ground state energy for the STO-6G basis is much closer to the reference energy than that of the non-TC Hamiltonian for the cc-pVQZ basis.